9021007/Suicide-Prevention-Bot/README.md

 Don't forget to rename `config.json.example` to `config.json` and fill in the `token` and `devGuildId` in config

 node.js v16 and above required.
-LTS version reccommended.
+LTS version recommended.

 ![screenshot](https://spbot.ml/sc2.png)